• Treatments

 Logo

-Cyclosporine, originally used to prevent the rejection of transplanted kidneys, continues to be recommended for organ transplants.
-However, it has proven effective as a treatment for rheumatoid arthritis patients who have not responded well to other medications.
-It has also been used to treat those with other rheumatic conditions, inflammatory eye diseases, and severe forms of psoriasis and other autoimmune skin disorders.
-Cyclosporine is used even in pediatric rheumatology, in particular in the management of juvenile dermatomyositis and macrophage activation syndrome associated with systemic juvenile idiopathic arthritis.
+Cyclosporine (Neoral, Sandimmune, Gengraf) is a medicine used in treatment for rheumatoid arthritis, lupus, psoriasis, Behçet’s, dermatomyositis and other autoimmune diseases.
+Cyclosporine was originally developed to prevent rejection of transplanted organs.
+However, it has proven effective as a treatment for autoimmune diseases which have not responded well to other medications.
+Cyclosporine is used even in pediatric rheumatology, most commonly for the management of juvenile dermatomyositis and macrophage activation syndrome associated with systemic juvenile idiopathic arthritis.

-How to Take It
+How To Take It

 Cyclosporine is taken by mouth one to two times per day.
 Your rheumatology provider will discuss the dose with you based on your body weight and condition that is being treated.
 The capsules should not be crushed or chewed.
 Because cyclosporine can affect the immune system, it should be handled by caregivers with gloves.
 Cyclosporine can take several months to work and needs frequent blood test monitoring.